IdyllicPeripherals/idyllicperipherals.github.io/_projects/2025-04-04-Tai-Hao Keycaps_2026.md

 A 150 keycap kit from Tai-Hao has a wholesale price of 23USD.

+Tai-Hao is willing to produce sets at a lower MOQ.
+I have not asked them for exact quotes but sets with 100 or 200 kits can cost about 30% to 50% more per unit.
+I think this sounds interesting and would love to try a low MOQ run in another colour but I don't have a design or experience gathering interest.

 Unlike Signature Plastics, Tai-hao keycaps come in a nice, presentable box.
 The inside has stacked foam and cardboard layers.

  <div class="gallery2" data-columns="1">